Affected by the BlueJeans news? We're here to help

 9.0-10.0 Critical

-Depending on the assessed risk of the vulnerability, different communication methods will be used:
+Depending on the assessed risk of the issue and the product or service in question, different communication methods will be used:

 This approach allows the vendor the opportunity to diagnose the issue, develop a tested resolution and arrange for the resolution to be distributed before the issue is made public.